Sa'id ibn al-As: Governor of Kufa

 In 649/650, Sa'id was appointed governor of Kufa, replacing al-Walid ibn Uqba.
 During his tenure, his military reputation was boosted by campaigns in Azerbaijan and near the Caspian Sea.
-However, from the start, he faced issues with the Kufan elite, which consisted of Arab tribal settlers, Muslim veterans from the Battle of Qadisiyya and the qurra (Qur'an reciters).
+However, from the start, he faced issues with the Kufan elite, which comprised Arab tribal settlers, veterans of the Arab conquest of Mesopotamia, and the religious class known as the Qurra (Quran reciters).
 Many among the elite were incensed by Uthman's seizure of the conquered lands of the Sasanian royals and nobility in Iraq, which he planned to distribute to the tribesmen of Quraysh and certain men from Medina, in exchange for their properties in the Arabian Peninsula.
 Those two groups made up the early settlers in Kufa, who took part in the conquest of Iraq.
 By the time of Uthman, a large influx of newcomers from Arabia moved to Kufa and the Sawad, reducing the collective profits of the early settlers and prompting Sa'id to send a complaint about the crisis to Uthman in 651.
 Uthman's policy was meant to be a solution to this situation and stood in stark contrast to Caliph Umar, under whom the Sawad lands were collectively held by the Muslim community.
 The newcomers were not able to benefit from the proposed land exchange since most did not own property elsewhere.

-Sa'id pursued Uthman's policy and stated "the Sawad [of Iraq] is the garden of Quraysh", i.e. that the land was to be owned by his tribe.
+Sa'id pursued Uthman's policy and was reported to have stated that "the Sawad [of Iraq] is the garden of Quraysh", i.e. that the land was to be owned by his tribe.
 According to 8th-century historian Sayf ibn Umar, troubles came to a head when a certain young man of the Banu Asad, Abd al-Rahman ibn Hubaysh, remarked in the presence of Sa'id and the Kufan elite that Sa'id should take possession of the Sawad's lands.
-This aroused the anger of Malik ibn al-Harith and the qurra.
+This aroused the anger of Malik al-Ashtar and the qurra.
 The young man's father insisted the remark was innocent, but Malik believed Sa'id had the event staged to justify the impending property confiscations.
 Ibn Hubaysh and his father were severely beaten, prompting the Banu Asad to besiege Sa'id's residence demanding retribution.
 Sa'id calmed the tribesmen and strongly condemned the actions of the qurra.
 With Uthman's sanction, the ten leading Kufan dissenters, including Malik, were exiled to Syria.

 Uthman summoned Sa'id to Medina for consultations regarding the state of the caliphate in 655.
-During his absence, the qurra and other dissidents led by a certain Yazid ibn Qays al-Arhabi and Malik seized control of Kufa, preventing Sa'id from returning at the end of the year.
+During his absence, the qurra led by Malik al-Ashtar seized control of Kufa, preventing Sa'id from returning at the end of the year.
 Forced to return to Medina, he was replaced by Abu Musa al-Ash'ari, who was favored by the rebels.